sydneysegal/final/README.md

 ## Data Analysis Process

 *First, I downloaded the "StudentData.csv," "InfantData.csv" and "pertusisRates2010_2015.csv" files from [Kaggle](https://www.kaggle.com/broach/california-kindergarten-immunization-rates/version/5?select=StudentData.csv) and uploaded them to Google Sheets.
 Each question below outlines the steps I took to answer it, with the dataset being used marked in step #1 every time.
 Before beginning the questions, I made sure to "freeze" the top row of columns ("View" tab, then "Freeze," then "1 row").
-The questions below build off of one another, so certain steps taken in one question may provide information necessary in the next.*
+The questions below build off of one another, so certain steps taken in one question may provide information necessary/referred to in the next.*

 ### How many California kindergartners got each vaccine each school year?
 1. Use StudentData.csv in Google Sheets